 The castle is still used today.
-When Prince Georg Friedrich and his family are “in-resident,” the flag will fly from the tower to let the villagers below know they are there.
-This a tradition that dates back thousands of years.
+When Prince Georg Friedrich and his family are “in-residence,” the flag will fly from the tower to let the villagers below know they are there.
+This a tradition that dates back for centuries.

-Tours in English are available weekdays ( 2 p.m. and weekends ( 11:45 a.m.; 2 and 4:40 p.m.) from March 16 to October 31.
-We lucked out and we were there just in time.
-Our tour guide was great and eager to answer all of our questions.
+The castle grounds, and most everything included within it is open daily (unless otherwise noted on the castle website) from 10 a.m. to 6:30 p.m.
+Self-guided tours are available, and museum staff are on hand in every room to answer questions.
 I once worked as a docent in a historical museum and love it when museums take pride in keeping everything as historically accurate as possible.
 One of my favorite little notes on this trip was wearing the “big fluffy slippers.”
-You will be asked to slip these on to preserve the absolute gorgeous floors.
+You will be asked to slip these on to preserve the absolutely gorgeous floors.
 Be sure to remember to look down as there are different marble and inlaid wood floors throughout the palace.

-Not to be missed is the treasury, which our guide walked us through at the end the tour.
-The royal Crown of Prussia was there as well as many other treasures including presents from other royal families, fine china and silver.
+Not to be missed is the treasury The royal Crown of Prussia was there as well as many other treasures including presents from other royal families, fine china and silver.

 Other Information

-Yikes!
-Once you arrive at the Burg Hohenzollern parking lot, there is a steep hike to the main castle.
-A shuttle bus is available one way or round trip for a small fee.
-If you have little ones or someone who wouldn’t like to hike, you should use this very convenient service.
-There is also a parking fee for your car, which is quite affordable for the whole day.
 The castle has a few very nice gift stores.
 The staff is very friendly and some speak English, like Maria who helped us with our tickets and getting started.
-You can purchase regional specialties including Bärlauch Vinegar and Kümmel schnapps.
+You can purchase regional specialties, including Bärlauch Vinegar and Kümmel schnapps.

-Hohenzollern is just under 1 hour south of Stuttgart, 2 hours and 45 minutes southeast of Kaiserslautern and 2 hours and 50 minutes south of Wiesbaden.
-Click on DB Bahn for train information.
+By car, Hohenzollern Castle is just under 1 hour south of Stuttgart, 2 hours and 45 minutes southeast of Kaiserslautern and 2 hours and 50 minutes south of Wiesbaden.
+Check with Deutsche Bahn for train information.

 Address: Hohenzollern Castle